 The ego is a tender thing, and it’s hard to admit that we may have lost a step.

-However, to sign on to a trip that has significant physical demands, which are beyond our current capacity (and we aren’t willing to own to that), or we aren’t willing to put in the time to get in shape to be able to do that trip, is to put the group and the guides at risk.
+However, to sign on to a trip that has significant physical demands, which are beyond your current capacity (and you aren’t willing to own to that), or you aren’t willing to put in the time to get in shape to be able to do that trip, is to put the group and the guides at risk.

 “I don’t go to the gym,” Ellen said with great pride early on.
 Unfortunately, that was obvious.